flagpolejs/flagpole/docs/suite.md

 #### video

 Creates a new Scenario of the Video request type.
+This is most useful to test HLS manifests.

 ```javascript
 suite.scenario("Make sure video loads", "video");